dakuo/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dakuo Wang (Chinese Name: 王大阔) is a Research Team Lead @ IBM Research AI, and a Principal Investigator at MIT-IBM Watson AI Lab, based in Cambridge Massachusetts.
-His research lies in the intersection between human-computer interaction (HCI) and artificial intelligence (AI).
-He is now leading a team of researchers, engineers, and designers to conduct research and design user experience for IBM AutoAI, a solution to automate the AI modeling pipeline.
-Outside his IBM work, Dakuo is also broadly interested in how people interact with real-world AI applications, in particular conversational agents and clinical decision support systems.
-He proposes the “Human-AI Collaboration” paradigm to study and design AI systems to work together with humans.
+Dr.Dakuo Wang is a Research Staff Member @ IBM Research AI, and a Principal Investigator at MIT-IBM Watson AI Lab, based in Cambridge Massachusetts.
+His research lies in the intersection between human-computer interaction (HCI) and artificial intelligence (AI). efore joining IBM Research, Dakuo Wang got his Ph.D. in Information and Computer Science from the University of California Irvine (advisor: Judith ang Gary Olson).

-Before joining IBM Research, Dakuo Wang got his Ph.D. in Information and Computer Science from the University of California Irvine (advisor: Judith ang Gary Olson), a Diplôme d’Ingénieur (M.S.) in Information System from École Centrale d’Électronique Paris, and a B.S. in Computer Science from Beijing University of Technology.
-He has worked as an engineer, designer, and researcher in France, China, and the United States.

-ACM has recognized Dakuo Wang as an ACM Distinguished Speaker in 2019.
+He is now leading a team to conduct research and design user experience for IBM AutoAI.
+Outside his IBM work, Dakuo is also broadly interested in how human interact with real-world AI applications such as conversational agents and clinical decision support systems (Human-AI Collaboration).
+ACM has recognized Dakuo Wang as an ACM Distinguished Speaker.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Wang.pdf" "newtab" >}}resumé{{< /staticref >}}.